cedarwarman/cedarwarman.github.io/pages/page-research.md

 <div class="container is-max-desktop">
 	<div class="columns is-flex-direction-row-reverse">
 		<div class="column is-8">
-			I am currently working on <a href= "https://doi.org/10.1007/s00497-021-00407-2">new phenotyping methods</a> and new ways to understand the data that they produce as part of my study of tomato responses to heat stress.
-This project will produce large amounts of phenotypic and genomic data.
-In addition to creating a new high-throughput pollen phenotyping system, I am studying methods to efficiently analyze these data.
-These methods include statistical techniques like genome-wide association and genomic prediction, the implementation of deep learning models on high-performance computing clusters with containerized code, and the development of Shiny apps to visualize and share data with my collaborators.
+			I have worked on <a href= "https://doi.org/10.1007/s00497-021-00407-2">new phenotyping methods</a> and new ways to understand the data that they produce as part of my studies of tomato responses to heat stress.
+This project produced large amounts of phenotypic and genomic data.
+In addition to creating a new high-throughput pollen phenotyping system, I studied methods to efficiently analyze these data.
+These methods included statistical techniques like genome-wide association and genomic prediction, the implementation of deep learning models on high-performance computing clusters with containerized code, and the development of Shiny apps to visualize and share data with my collaborators.
 		</div>
 		<div class="column is-4">
 			<img src="/img/earvision.jpg" alt="Maize ear scanner">